IU-PR/Capstone_project/content/docs/2024/ATS/week1.md

 ## **Leveraging AI, Open-Source, and Experts**

-Explain how your team plans to leverage the following resources for the development and success of your project

 ### AI

 Our team plans to leverage AI technologies **(ANN for time series anomalies detection)** extensively throughout the development and implementation of our project.
 AI will play a crucial role in several aspects, including market analysis, algorithm selection, and trade execution.
 We will utilize advanced machine learning algorithms to analyze large volumes of market data, identify patterns, and predict market trends with greater accuracy.
 Additionally, AI will be employed to dynamically select the most effective trading algorithms based on current market conditions, ensuring optimal performance and adaptability.
 Furthermore, AI-powered trade execution systems will enable fast and precise transactions, minimizing latency and maximizing efficiency in the trading process.
 Overall, AI will be a cornerstone of our project, empowering us to deliver sophisticated and competitive automated trading solutions to our users.